cchitsiang/awesome-stars/topics.md

 ## kubernetes

+- [johanhaleby/kubetail](https://github.com/johanhaleby/kubetail) - Bash script to tail Kubernetes logs from multiple pods at the same time
 - [furiko-io/furiko](https://github.com/furiko-io/furiko) - Cloud-native, enterprise-level cron job platform for Kubernetes
 - [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired data platform with additional data mesh capability to automate, schedule and design data pipelines and workflows.
 Dataplane is written in Golang with a React front end
 - [kedacore/keda](https://github.com/kedacore/keda) - KEDA is a Kubernetes-based Event Driven Autoscaling component.
 It provides event driven scale for any container running in Kubernetes